Best known as: A leader in the Underground Railroad

-Harriet Tubman was born a slave on a plantation in Maryland.
-Historians think she was born in 1820, or possibly 1821, but birth records weren't kept by most slave owners.
+Harriet Tubman was born into slavery on a plantation in Maryland.
+Historians think she was born in 1820, or possibly 1821, but birth records weren't kept by most enslavers.
 Her birth name was Araminta Ross, but she took the name of her mother, Harriet, when she was thirteen.

 Life as a Slave

-Life as a slave was difficult.
+Life as an enslaved person was difficult.
 Harriet first lived in a one-room cabin with her family that included eleven children.
 When she was only six years old, she was loaned out to another family where she helped take care of a baby.
 She was sometimes beaten and all she got to eat was table scraps.

 Later Harriet worked a number of jobs on the plantation such as plowing fields and loading produce into wagons.
 She became strong doing manual labor that included hauling logs and driving oxen.

 At the age of thirteen Harriet received a horrible head injury.
 It happened when she was visiting the town.
-A slave owner tried to throw an iron weight at one of his slaves, but hit Harriet instead.
+An enslaver tried to throw an iron weight at one of his enslaved, but hit Harriet instead.
 The injury nearly killed her and caused her to have dizzy spells and blackouts for the rest of her life.

 The Underground Railroad

 During this time there were states in the northern United States where slavery was outlawed.
-Slaves would try to escape to the north using the Underground Railroad.
+The enslaved in the South would try to escape to the North using the Underground Railroad.
 This wasn't a real railroad.
-It was a number of safe homes (called stations) that hid slaves as they traveled north.
-The people that helped the slaves were called conductors.
-Slaves would move from station to station at night, hiding in the woods or sneaking onto trains until they finally reached the north and freedom.
+It was a number of safe homes (called stations) that hid the enslaved as they traveled north.
+The people that helped enslaved people along the way were called conductors.
+The enslaved would move from station to station at night, hiding in the woods or sneaking onto trains until they finally reached the north and freedom.